Doctor Who (pinball)

 Doctor Who is a pinball machine designed by Bill Pfutzenreuter (Pfutz) and Barry Oursler, and released by Midway (under the Bally brand name) in September 1992.
-It is based on the television series Doctor Who.
-As stated in the Gameplay section, the rulesheet is rather different from other pinball machines released at the time, which didn't help popularity (and even now it is still seen as an exotic machine amongst collectors) as casual players did not understand the complex rule changes that occur during the game.
+It is based on the BBC television series Doctor Who.

+Design

-The first 100 games included a moving Dalek topper that would turn side-to-side while the robot was speaking.
+The first 100 games included a moving Dalek topper that would turn side-to-side while was speaking.
 The effect was achieved by fitting the robot's body with a complex motor, cam, and optoelectronics system.
 Its complexity and expense led to it being cut from the production run.
-Production Dalek toppers can be made to move with "wobble head kits".
+Software support for this feature remained in the game, and production Dalek toppers can be made to move with aftermarket kits.

-Prototypes featured the old Bally-style backbox (and a totally different backglass), but this was changed to the Williams-styled one in order to cheapen the production process for both product lines.
+Prototypes used the old Bally-style backbox (and a different backglass), but this was changed to the Williams-style one to lower production costs.

+The design of the time-expander was protected by a patent.

+The license was primarily aimed at the European market.